 But International offer probably too good to be true!

-In times where there has been severe impacts on the valuation of investment assets – and prolonged periods of low returns – offers of higher investment returns attract the attention of many, especially those who feel they have less time available to recover their losses.
+Scammer offers proliferate in times where there have been prolonged periods of low returns.
+These offers, almost always of higher investment returns attract the attention of many.
+They are almost invariably from overseas and target vulnerable people, usually with less time available to recover their losses.

-During the buoyant period after the post-GFC recovery had been under way for about a year, one of our clients contacted us seeking advice about an ‘investment’ offer that had been put to them by telemarketers representing an American promoter, to investment in a direct share portfolio in a company in the United States of America.
+When the post-GFC recovery had been under way for about a year, there was considerable activity of this type.
+One of our clients contacted us then, seeking advice about an ‘investment’ offer that had been put to them.
+Their offer came from telemarketers representing an American promoter, to investment in a direct share portfolio in a US company.

-Prudently, the client asked the sales person to contact their ContinuumFP Adviser: needless to say, none of the Continuum Financial Planners team was ever contacted by this group.
-(Unfortunately, this is not an unusual event but it has brought to light the opportunity to pass on a timely caution.)
+Prudently, the client asked the sales person to contact their ContinuumFP Adviser.
+Needless to say, none of the Continuum Financial Planners team was ever contacted by this group.
+Whilst this is not an unusual event it brought to light the opportunity to pass on a timely caution.

 Investment returns attract, but don’t ‘get burned’